rednafi/rednafi.com/content/go/circuit_breaker.md

 ---
-title: Writing a circuit breaker in Go from scratch
+title: Writing a circuit breaker in Go
 date: 2024-10-06
 tags:
     - Networking